OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 1. Who was the first woman to receive a Nobel Prize, and in what category?
 2. Which 10 countries have secured a Nobel Prize most up to date, and how many times?
-3. From which year did the country that has achieved the most Nobel Prizes up to date managed to establish dominance?
+3. From which year did the country that has achieved the most Nobel Prizes up to date manage to establish dominance?
 4. How does the visualisation of all Nobel Prize winners appear per award category, gender and decade?
 5. During **the Second World War**, how did the award distribution per category and country look?
 6. During **the Cold War**, how did the award distribution of each country per category look?